 • There is some heavy cream in this recipe, providing some richness to the broth.
 If you’d like a lighter version, substitute half and half.

-• I added a tablespoon of cornstarch to give the broth a little more body.
+• I added a tablespoon of cornstarch to give the broth more body.
 I didn’t think it made much difference, so you can always omit this step or increase the amount to 2 tablespoons.

 • PRO-Tip: If you’d like to freeze this soup, note that potatoes don’t freeze well.
 I’d suggest adding them after the soup is defrosted as you reheat the soup.